 Let’s go over what happens if you open a spam email on iPhone, Android, webmail, or email client.
 We’ll also detail ways to protect your account.

 Spammers gain a little insight even before their message reaches your inbox.

-An email sent to an invalid address will be rejected and bounce back to the sender.
+An email sent to an invalid address will be rejected and bounced back to the sender.
 Spammers know that your email account is valid by watching for bounces.

-Unfortunately, there’s not a great way to defend against this.
-Fake bounce, auto-responders are ineffective.
+Unfortunately, there’s no great way to defend against this.
+Fake bounce auto-responders are ineffective.

-Most users have their email address tightly linked to their actual inboxes.
-This means we cannot prevent a spammer from discovering your email address is valid.
+Most users have their email addresses tightly linked to their actual inboxes.
+This means we cannot prevent a spammer from discovering your valid email address.

 Heads up: Later, we’ll go over ways to separate your email address from your actual mailbox where you manage emails.